-These slots are flexible and your submission does not need to specify a required slot but there may be factors which influence you:
+Your submission does not need to specify a required slot but there may be factors which influence you:

-Qualities inherent in the play - for example a production of Dracula may sit very well in the Nov/Oct slot.

-- Everyman factors it may well be that you wish to be considered for the next available slot dependent on what other slots are booked. - Personal factors as an amateur company we all recognize the hectic lives we lead.
+- Qualities inherent in the play for example a production of Dracula may sit very well in the Oct/Nov slot. - Everyman factors it may well be that you wish to be considered for the next available slot dependent on what other slots are booked. - Personal factors as an amateur company we all recognize the hectic lives we lead.
 It could be, for whatever reason, that you are only available at a particular time of year.
 The selection panel will try and accommodate your requirements where possible.